fluffy/blinky/design.md

 Sync button causes it to sync to an input.
 If it has GPS then use that, otherwise if have sync in, use that.

-Display button moves between: blink, audio latency, off
+Display button moves between: blink fast, blink slow, audio latency, off

+TODO - how to display what mode it is in ????

 Mute button moves between: rx only, rx & tx